-All staff at The Henry Beaufort School are trained in teaching and working with hearing impaired students.
+All staff at The Henry Beaufort School are trained in teaching and working with deaf and/or hard of hearing students.

-Teachers of our students receive copies of individual Learning Guides, training in deaf awareness and communication, and the use of equipment.
+Teachers of our students receive copies of individual student ‘passports’, training in deaf awareness and communication, and the use of equipment.

 We communicate with teaching staff about current and future schemes of work to enable pre-tutoring and reinforcement of unfamiliar vocabulary and concepts.
 This helps to increase our students’ confidence to actively participate in mainstream lessons.